16 ways to drive website traffic and increase search ranking

 8. Voice search

 Voice searches don't function quite the same way that regular search does.
 They primarily aim to provide direct answers to questions rather than gathering a collection of relevant links to skim through.
 There's also less flexibility in a voice search compared to a text search.
-In a text search, short choppy keywords are all you need to find what you're after, but voice search requires entire sentences.
+In a text search, short keyword phrases are all you need to find what you're after, but voice search requires entire sentences.
 Using a voice search is more conversational, and your content should reflect that.

 If your content is already well written, it shouldn't be too much of a problem for voice search to pick up on it.
 But with this trend on the horizon, it can't hurt to consider how your copy sounds out loud.